Relief for Homeowners and Renters

 The offer applies only to a single identifiable asset (nontransferable) with loan size capped at $150 million, and can be either a refinance or an acquisition transaction.
 Pools are eligible with approval.

 Index Lock allows borrowers to quickly lock the Treasury index at quote or underwriting, mitigating the issue of interest rate volatility.
-It also creates greater efficiencies for the Seller/Servicer and their borrower by requiring less documentation to lock than a preliminary underwriting package.
+It also creates greater efficiencies for the Lender and their borrower by requiring less documentation to lock than a preliminary underwriting package.
 With the addition of the ability to hold the quoted spread at Index Lock, it will further mitigate risk and reduce loan coupon volatility.
 Once the Index Lock Agreement is issued, the borrower needs to Index Lock before the quote expires (five business days from quote issuance).

 With the addition of the ability to hold the quoted spread at Index Lock, the borrower will have some indication of the all-in rate at Index Lock; the spread will not be subject to market grid movements but will be adjusted due to new information received on the property, the borrower, or the guarantor or if there are loan document modifications or transaction-specific facts that require additional changes to the quoted spread.
 If the borrower chooses early rate-lock, they will know their all-in rate after a review and approval of a pre-underwriting package.
 If the borrower chooses the standard delivery process, they will know their all-in-rate after commitment.

-If a Seller/Servicer wishes to lock the Treasury index on behalf of their borrower, they must identify an asset, request a UPB, complete and submit a Loan Submission Template (LST), send it to Production for a quote, and sign and return the Index Lock Application.
+If a Lender wishes to lock the Treasury index on behalf of their borrower, they must identify an asset, request a UPB, complete and submit a Loan Submission Template (LST), send it to Production for a quote, and sign and return the Index Lock Application.
 A preliminary underwriting package is not required to complete the Index Lock.
 Once you receive a current quote based on the pricing grid in effect on the date of the quote, if you choose an early rate-lock, you will need to deliver the preliminary package within 15 days.
-If you choose standard delivery, you will need to deliver the full underwriting package within 45 days.
+If you choose standard delivery, you will need to deliver the full underwriting package within 30 days.

 No. The interest rate (also referred to as our all-in coupon) consists of two separate parts: The Treasury index and the spread, both determined through Freddie Mac Pricing.
 Because the Treasury index is normally the more volatile of the two, it is to a borrower’s benefit to lock this in as quickly as possible.
 After the Treasury index is locked, the quoted spread is not subject to market volatility and may be locked through either the early rate-lock or the standard delivery process.